100 Easy General Knowledge Questions and Answers about World

 30. Who named the country India?

-The official name of the Republic of India was derived from the Sanskrit name ‘Sindhu’ that referred to the Indus River.
+The official name of the Republic of India was derived from the Sanskrit name ‘Sindhu’ which referred to the Indus River.
 By the time the Persians conquered both, the then Indian subcontinent and Greece in the 5th century BCE, ‘Sindhu’ became ‘Hindus’ to mark the ‘land of Hindus’.

 31. What is the UPC barcode for Kuwait?